johnmholmes/CANmINnOUT/README.md

 <img align="right" src="arduino_cbus_logo.png"  width="150" height="75">

+## This fork last edited 13/1/2024

+- Added a wiki for my benifit only

 # CANmINnOUT

 An Arduino program to allocate all available device pins as either switch input or LED output.